MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-smb-guidance.md

 - [Disable SMBv1](/windows-server/storage/file-server/troubleshoot/detect-enable-and-disable-smbv1-v2-v3#how-to-remove-smbv1).
 - If SMBv1 is disabled on a device that supports only SMBv1, you can't access that device.
 In this situation, upgrade your system.
 - You can't disable SMBv2 or SMBv3 separately because these versions are part of the same driver.
 - Analyze the traffic: SMB is an application-level protocol that uses TCP/IP as the network transport protocol.
-Therefore, an SMB issue might indicate that there are underlying TCP/IP issues.
+Therefore, an SMB-related issue might indicate that there are underlying TCP/IP-related issues.
 - Analyze the protocol: To understand the exact commands and options that are used, look at the actual SMB protocol details in the network trace.
 - Update SMB-related system files: Keep the system files updated.
 Make sure that the latest [update rollup](https://support.microsoft.com/help/4498140/windows-10-update-history) is installed.